Logic Learning from Demonstrations for Multi-step Manipulation Tasks in Dynamic Environments: Method

 The overview of the whole framework is depicted in Figure \ref{fig:framework}, shown with a four-block stacking scenario.
-Supposing the new task starts with a new logical state $\mathcal{L}_{0}^{\prime}$, Logic-DMP efficiently solves this new task with a two-step planning process and only needs to solve a partial TAMP problem.
+Supposing the new task starts with a new logical state $\mathcal{L}_{0}^{\prime}$, Logic-LfD efficiently solves this new task with a two-step planning process and only needs to solve a partial TAMP problem.
 The first step involves finding a feasible task-and-motion trajectory $\mathcal{P}^{\text{new}}$ that transitions $\mathcal{L}_{0}^{\prime}$ to its closest logical state $\mathcal{L}_{1} \in \mathcal{L}$ in the demonstration $\mathcal{P}$, then concatenating $\mathcal{P}^{\text{new}}$ with the corresponding segmentation of the initial plan $\bm{\mathcal{L}_{1}} \rightarrow \bm{\mathcal{L}_{2}} \rightarrow \bm{G}$ to establish a feasible task plan transitions $\mathcal{L}_{0}^{\prime}$ to $\bm{G}$ within the smallest time cost.
-Secondly, Logic-DMP generates the feasible motion-level trajectories by exploring the generalization ability of the proposed LQT-CP.
-The state in $\mathcal{P}^{\text{new}}$ closest to the new initial state $\mathcal{L}_{0}^{\prime}$ is indirectly determined by reformulating the demonstrated task-level trajectory $\mathcal{L} = \{\mathcal{L}_{i}\}_{i=1,\dots,N}$ as multiple goals $\mathcal{G}$ and running the \textit{PDDLStream} \cite{garrett2020pddlstream} algorithm to reach theses goals concurrently, with the one reached in the shortest time considered as the target closest state.
-It is worth noting that our Logic-DMP framework treats the TAMP solver as a black-box tool, allowing for the integration of any TAMP solver into the framework, demonstrating its generality.
+Secondly, Logic-LfD generates the feasible motion-level trajectories by exploring the generalization ability of the proposed LQT-CP. $\mathcal{P}^{\text{new}}$, the state closest to the new initial state $\mathcal{L}_{0}^{\prime}$ is indirectly determined by reformulating the demonstrated task-level trajectory $\mathcal{L} = \{\mathcal{L}_{i}\}_{i=1,\dots,N}$ as multiple goals $\mathcal{G}$ (referring to the \textit{MultiGoalsSpecification} function in the Algorithm \ref{alg:reactive_tamp}) and running the \textit{PDDLStream} \cite{garrett2020pddlstream} algorithm to reach these goals concurrently, with the one reached within the minimum time considered as the target closest state.
+It is worth noting that our Logic-LfD framework treats the TAMP solver as a black-box tool, allowing for the integration of any TAMP solver into the framework, demonstrating its generality.